-According to Moyer, about a dozen people live in the encampment.
+About a dozen people live in the encampment, according to Moyer.
 The property can be reached from a clearing behind the Martial Arts Academy of Southern Pines.

 “We see the folks a lot, but they’ve never been a problem to us or anything like that,” said Dan Dorton, an instructor at the academy.
 “Anytime I’ve ever talked to them, they’ve been very respectful.”

 Before Moyer migrated to the woods, he stayed in a tent under a water tower.
-He said another encampment is hidden in the woods behind Staples in Aberdeen, but he doesn’t know how many people live there.
+He said there’s another encampment behind Staples in Aberdeen, but he doesn’t know how many people live there.

 Moyer said he often thinks about Nancy Serravalle, a Connecticut transplant who also wound up shelterless in Moore County.
 He was with her on the night she died.

-Serravalle, 54, was attempting to cross U.S. 1 in November when she was struck by a tractor-trailer.
+Serravalle, 54, was attempting to cross U.S. 1 when she was struck by a tractor-trailer in November.
 The impact threw her body into a Honda CRV that was traveling in the opposite lane.
 She was pronounced dead later that night at FirstHealth Moore Regional Hospital in Pinehurst.

-Pastors from local churches sometimes visit the encampment to deliver sermons.
+Pastors from local churches sometimes give sermons at the encampment.
 Wrapped in a jacket, sweater and two hooded sweatshirts on Thursday morning, Moyer said he found it difficult to believe in God.

 Not all of Moore County’s unsheltered residents live in hidden encampments.
-Jones is one of several homeless men who have become fixtures at the shops and restaurants dotting the same highway where Serravalle was fatally injured.
+Jones is one of several homeless men who have become fixtures at the stores and restaurants dotting the same highway where Serravalle was killed.

 Jones is arguably the area’s most well-known homeless person.
-He is sometimes called the “bag man,” a nickname inspired by his ever-present collection of plastic grocery bags.
+He is sometimes called the “bag man,” a reference to his ever-present collection of plastic grocery bags.